-Applicants from countries other than the U.S. must obtain their Canadian Student Visa prior to traveling to Canada.
+Applicants must obtain their Canadian Student Visa before travelling to Canada.
 They are also required to have proper medical documentation before leaving their own country and should contact a local Canadian Consulate for additional immigration requirements for their country.
-Such applicants should allow a minimum of one year to complete the application for admission process.
+Applicants should allow a minimum of six months to complete the application for admission